The show that inspired this giveaway premiered the same year as these music videos.

 Susan and her friends are celebutantes.
 Their lives are powered by media awareness, fed by engineered meals, and underscored by cynicism.
 Everyone has a rating; the more viewers who ID you, the better.
 So Susan and her almost-boyfriend Derlock cook up a surefire plan: the nine of them will visit a Mars-bound spaceship and stow away.
 Their survival will be a media sensation, boosting their ratings across the globe.
 There's only one problem: Derlock is a sociopath.
 Breakneck narrative, pointed cultural commentary, warm heart, accurate science, a kickass heroine, and a ticking clock . . . who could ask for more?

-A recent blog hop was devoted to which books you would unread- either because you liked them or because you hated them.
+My Review: A recent blog hop was devoted to which books you would unread- either because you liked them or because you hated them.
 After thinking about it and reading other people's answers, I realized that "Meh" books are time wasters.
 Even more so than books you hate- because at least books you hate make you feel.
 Well, this book is a "Meh" book and a DNF (did not finish).
 I probably could have finished it- it was shaping up to be a 2 to 2 1/2 star book.
 But, why bother when there are great books out there waiting for me?

 Amy is fine living in the shadows of beautiful Lila and uber-cool Cassie, because at least she’s somewhat beautiful and uber-cool by association.
 But when their dates stand them up for prom, and the girls take matters into their own hands—earning them a night in jail outfitted in satin, stilettos, and Spanx—Amy discovers even a prom spent in handcuffs might be better than the humiliating “rehabilitation techniques” now filling up her summer.
 Worse, with Lila and Cassie parentally banned, Amy feels like she has nothing—like she is nothing.